A Set of Tutorials for the LAMMPS Simulation Package: Content and links

 \paragraph{Snapshot Image}

 At this point, you can create a snapshot image of the current system using the \guicmd{Image Viewer} window, which can be accessed by clicking the \guicmd{Create Image} button in the \guicmd{Run} menu.
 The image viewer works by instructing LAMMPS to render an image of the current system using its internal rendering library via the \lmpcmd{dump image} command.
 The resulting image is then displayed, with various buttons available to adjust the view and rendering style.
 The image shown in Fig.~\ref{fig:LJ} was created this way.
 This will always capture the current state of the system.
-Save the image for future comparisons.
+Save the image for future comparisons by clicking the \guicmd{Save as} button in the \guicmd{File} menu.

 \paragraph{Energy minimization}

 Now, replace the \lmpcmd{run 0 post no} command line with the following \lmpcmd{minimize} command: